 Interference criteria

 Section 1.4 presented the concept of interference criteria (C/I, C/(N+I), (N+I)/N, I/N) when the victim is a generic system.
-The consistency between these values is under your responsibility and that only one at a time is used in the interference calculation.
+The consistency between these values falls under the responsibility of the user.
+It should be noted that only one criterion is used at a time in the final interference calculation.

 It is important to remember that these parameters are also used in the evaluation of the two blocking modes (Protection ratio and Sensitivity) as presented in See section 1.4.5.